joreilly/OnDeviceAI/README.md

-Extremely inimal Compose Multiplatform sample that demonstrates use of on-device AI on iOS and Android.
+Extremely minimal Compose Multiplatform sample that demonstrates use of on-device AI on iOS and Android.
 Specifically it uses [Foundation Model Framework](https://developer.apple.com/documentation/FoundationModels) on iOS and [MLKit
 Prompt API](https://developers.google.com/ml-kit/genai/prompt/android/get-started) on Android.